-- 34. In accordance with Paragraph 11(3) of Schedule 3, where within an existing business relationship there are complex, or large and unusual, transactions, or unusual patterns of transactions, which have no apparent economic or lawful purpose, the firm shall: - (a) examine the background and purpose of those transactions, and - (b) increase the degree and nature of monitoring of the business relationship.
+34. In accordance with Paragraph 11(3) of Schedule 3, where within an existing business relationship there are complex, or large and unusual, transactions, or unusual patterns of transactions, which have no apparent economic or lawful purpose, the firm shall:

-29.35.
-As part of its examination, the firm should give consideration to the following:

-- (a) reviewing the identified transaction or activity in conjunction with the relationship risk assessment and the CDD information held; - (b) understanding the background of the activity and making further enquiries to obtain any additional information required to enable a determination to be made by the firm as to whether the transaction or activity has a rational explanation and economic purpose; - (c) reviewing the appropriateness of the relationship risk assessment in light of the unusual transaction or activity, together with any supplemental CDD information obtained; and - (d) considering the transaction or activity in the context of any other connected business relationships and the cumulative effects this may have on the risk rating(s) attributed to thosee customer and/or business relationship(s). - 36.
-For the purposes of Paragraph 11(3) of Schedule 3, what constitutes a large and unusual or complex transaction will be based on the particular circumstances of a business relationship and will therefore vary from customer to customer.
+- (a) examine the background and purpose of those transactions, and - (b) increase the degree and nature of monitoring of the business relationship. - 35.
+As part of its examination, the firm should give consideration to the following: - (a) reviewing the identified transaction or activity in conjunction with the relationship risk assessment and the CDD information held; - (b) understanding the background of the activity and making further enquiries to obtain any additional information required to enable a determination to be made by the firm as to whether the transaction or activity has a rational explanation and economic purpose; - (c) reviewing the appropriateness of the relationship risk assessment in light of the unusual transaction or activity, together with any supplemental CDD information obtained; and

-30.37.
-The firm must ensure that the examination of any large and unusual, complex, unusual or otherwise higher risk transaction or pattern of transactions or other activity is sufficiently documented and that such documentation is retained in a readily accessible manner in order to assist the Commission, the FIS, other domestic competent authorities and auditors.

-31.38.
-The firm must ensure that procedures exist are maintained which require that an internal disclosure SAR is filed with the MLFCRO in accordance with the requirements of Chapter 13 of this Handbook where the circumstances of the transaction or activity appear raise a suspicionus of ML and/or FTin any way.

-- 32.39.
-Following the conclusion of its examination, the firm should give consideration to whether follow-up action is necessary to refine and amend its policies, procedures and controls in light of the identified transaction or activity.
-This could include, but is not limited to: - (a) undertaking-applying ECDD measures where this is considered necessary or where the risk firm has re-rating-assessed of the business relationship has being high risk changed as a consequence of the transaction or activity; - (b) considering whether further employee training in the identification of largeand unusual, complexunusual or higher risk transactions and activity is needed: - (b)(c) subject to Commission Rule 11.32. above, considering whether there is a need to adjust refine the monitoring system (for example, refining monitoring's parameters, or enhancing ement of controls for more vulnerable products, /services and/or business units); and/or (c)(d) applying increased levels of on-going monitoring for particular relationships. - 11.9.
-Ongoing Customer Due Diligence must be determined on a risk-sensitive basis.
-However, the firm must be aware that as a business relationship develops, the risks of ML and FT may change.
+- (d) considering the transaction or activity in the context of any other connected business relationships and the cumulative effect this may have on the risk attributed to those relationships. - 36.
+For the purposes of Paragraph 11(3) of Schedule 3, what constitutes a large and unusual or complex transaction will be based on the particular circumstances of a business relationship and will therefore vary from customer to customer. - 37.
+The firm must ensure that the examination of any large and unusual, complex, or otherwise higher risk transaction or pattern of transactions or other activity is sufficiently documented and that such documentation is retained in a readily accessible manner in order to assist the Commission, the FIS, other domestic competent authorities and auditors. - 38.
+The firm must ensure that procedures are maintained which require that an internal disclosure is filed with the MLRO in accordance with the requirements of Chapter 13 of this Handbook where the circumstances of the transaction or activity raise a suspicion of ML and/or FT. - 39.
+Following the conclusion of its examination, the firm should give consideration to whether follow-up action is necessary in light of the identified transaction or activity.
+This could include, but is not limited to: - (a) applying ECDD measures where this is considered necessary or where the firm has reassessed the business relationship as being high risk as a consequence of the transaction or activity; - (b) considering whether further employee training in the identification of large and unusual, complex, or higher risk transactions and activity is needed; - (c) subject to Commission Rule 11.32. above, considering whether there is a need to adjust the monitoring system (for example, refining monitoring parameters or enhancing controls for more vulnerable products, services and/or business units); and/or - (d) applying increased levels of on-going monitoring for particular relationships.

+11.9.
+Ongoing Customer Due Diligence